 Great Ocean Road Coast Committee Conservation Supervisor Evan Francis would like to remind everyone to look after and respect these threatened habitats by not dumping rubbish or damaging vegetation.

 “The Moonah woodlands play an important role in protecting the cliffs and sensitive coastal environment from erosion while providing shelter for many of our unique native plants and animals,” he said.

 What can you do?
 The protection of the coastal dune system is paramount to reverse the decline of Coastal Moonah Woodland.
 You can protect these areas by:

-- keep dogs on leads and pick up waste to avoid increased nutrient levels,
+- keeping dogs on lead and picking up after your pet to stop increased nutrient levels,

-- recycle waste and dispose of garden waste appropriately instead of dumping it,
+- disposing of garden waste appropriately instead of dumping it where weeds can spread,

 - volunteering your time by joining a local community friends group.